Feng-Ji-Lab/FedIRT/paper/paper.md

 # Summary

-We developed an `R` package, `FedIRT`, to estimate item response theory (IRT) models, including 1PL, 2PL, and graded response models, with additional privacy features.
-This package allows for parameter estimation in a distributed manner without compromising accuracy, drawing on recent advances in the federated learning literature.
+We developed an `R` package, `FedIRT`, to estimate item response theory (IRT) models—including 1PL, 2PL, and graded response models—with additional privacy features.
+This package enables parameter estimation in a distributed manner without compromising accuracy, leveraging recent advances in federated learning.
 Numerical experiments demonstrate that federated IRT estimation achieves statistical performance comparable to mainstream IRT packages in R, with the added benefits of privacy preservation and minimal communication costs.
-The R package also includes a user-friendly Shiny app that allows clients (e.g., individual schools) and servers (e.g., school boards) to apply our proposed method easily.
+The R package also includes a user-friendly Shiny app that allows clients (e.g., individual schools) and servers (e.g., school boards) to easily apply our proposed method.

 # Statement of Need

 IRT [@embretson2013item] is a statistical modeling framework grounded in modern test theory, frequently used in the educational, social, and behavioral sciences to measure latent constructs through multivariate human responses.
-Traditional IRT estimation mandates the centralization of all individual raw response data in one location, thereby potentially compromising the privacy of the data and participants [@lemons2014predictive].
+Traditional IRT estimation mandates the centralization of all individual raw response data in one location, which potentially compromises the privacy of the data and participants [@lemons2014predictive].

 Federated learning has emerged as a field addressing data privacy issues and techniques for parameter estimation in a decentralized, distributed manner.
 However, there is currently no package available in psychometrics, especially in the context of IRT, that integrates federated learning with IRT model estimation.

-Popular IRT packages in `R`, such as `mirt` [@chalmers2012mirt] and `ltm` [@rizopoulos2007ltm] require storing and computing all data in a single location, which can potentially lead to violations of privacy policies when dealing with highly sensitive data (e.g., high-stakes student assessment data).
+Popular IRT packages in `R`, such as `mirt` [@chalmers2012mirt] and `ltm` [@rizopoulos2007ltm], require storing and computing all data in a single location, which can potentially lead to violations of privacy policies when dealing with highly sensitive data (e.g., high-stakes student assessment data).

-We have therefore developed a specialized R package, FedIRT, which integrates federated learning with IRT and includes an accompanying Shiny app designed to address real-world implementation challenges and reduce the burden of learning R programming for users.
+Therefore, we have developed a specialized R package, FedIRT, which integrates federated learning with IRT and includes an accompanying Shiny app designed to address real-world implementation challenges and reduce the burden of learning R programming for users.
 This app implements the method in a user-friendly and accessible manner.

 # Method